 Tax Treatment of Health Savings Accounts (HSAs) in California

 Modeled after individual retirement accounts (IRAs), HSA are federally tax deductible trusts or custodial accounts used to pay for qualified medical expenses.
-Earnings in the accounts are never taxed if used for qualified medical expenses.
+Earnings in the accounts are not taxed if used for qualified medical expenses.

 Current California law (as of October 2005) does not conform to the federal HSA provisions.
 California tax returns start with federal adjusted gross income (AGI) and require adjustments for differences between federal and California law.
-According to an excellent description of this issue (California Tax Deductibility of HSA Contributions) current California law requires the following adjustments:
+According to an excellent description of this issue (California Tax Deductibility of HSA Contributions) current California law requires the following adjustments: NOTE: THIS INFORMATION IS MORE THAN 10 YEARS OLD AN MAY BE OUT OF DATE.
+DO NOT RELY ON THIS INFORMATION.

 - A taxpayer taking an HSA deduction on his federal return must increase AGI by the amount of the federal deduction on his California tax return;